warrior-cultures-and-training

 The Agoge System: A Crucible for the Mind

 The agoge was not merely a military academy—it was a total institution designed to strip away individuality and replace it with an unshakeable collective identity.
-Boys were taken from their families and placed into barracks where they lived under the authority of older Spartans.
+Boys were taken from their families at age seven and placed into barracks where they lived under the authority of older Spartans.
 From the moment they entered the agoge, they were subjected to a regimen of deliberate psychological stressors intended to produce resilience.
+The system operated on the principle that comfort bred weakness, and weakness was a threat to the state.

 Psychological Conditioning Techniques